An explanation of Mondrian's oeuvre by Michael Sciam

 Layout C

-The guiding thread of all the compositions based on these four compositional layouts is a progressive interpenetration of the square form (representing unity i.e. a balanced equivalence of opposites) and the planes which present a variety of imbalanced relationships between the opposites as well as different colors.
+The guiding thread of all the works based on these four compositional layouts is a progressive interpenetration of the square proportion representing unity and the planes which present a variety of proportions and colors, that is to say, changeability and multiplicity.

 Composition en Rouge, Bleu et Jaune, 1930, Piet Mondrian